marufMunshi/goatsay-cli/README.md

 ## Prerequisite

 This package needs fortune.
 Ubuntu/Linux may already include this package.
-If not please downlaod it.
-[Linux] (https://www.shlomifish.org/open-source/projects/fortune-mod/)
+If not please downlaod it from here [Linux](https://www.shlomifish.org/open-source/projects/fortune-mod/)

-MacOs users can download it via [homebrew](https://formulae.brew.sh/formula/fortune)
+macOS users can download it via [homebrew](https://formulae.brew.sh/formula/fortune)

 ```bash
 brew install fortune